 The GMP requires that a review is undertaken of the plan after 5 years.
 SRW is currently reviewing the Koo Wee Rup Groundwater Management Plan.
-Some preliminary findings indicate that groundwater trading rules are too restrictive and that a greater amount of flexibility in trade rules will benefit current and new enterprises.
-SRW is currently exploring different options to enable more flexibility in the trading rules, in a sustainable manner.
-Existing and potential licence holders will be consulted during 2018 on the current groundwater management arrangements.
+A survey of groundwater licence holders was completed in 2019 and this has confirmed that some customers believe that there should be greater amount of flexibility in trade rules.
+Further technical work is proposed in order to assess the impacts of more trade and potentially higher levels of groundwater use.